San Diego 100

 Event overview

-The start and finish area is at the south parking of Lake Cuyamaca Recreation Area, located on State Highway 79 about 9 miles southwest of Julian.
-The course is described as technical and typically hot and dry.
-Aid stations and drop bags are part of the support system on course.
+The start and finish area is at the south parking of Lake Cuyamaca Recreation Area, located on State Highway 79, about 9 miles southwest of Julian, CA. The event is a loop course that traverses multiple recreation areas and technical mountain terrain in hot and dry conditions.